 I cannot think of any other solution, other than beware of buying furniture from Pottery Barn.
 Unfortunately, I cannot get the photo to upload on this site.

-Review about: Pottery Barn Table.
+Product or Service Mentioned: Pottery Barn Table.

 Reason of review: Damaged or defective.